-The campus Judicial Administrator, Cornell Police and local (Ithaca) police strive for clear and consistent enforcement of policies\ and laws.
+The campus Judicial Administrator, Cornell Police and local (Ithaca) police strive for clear and consistent enforcement of policies and laws.
 Clear campus policy information is designed to support state and federal law and restrict access to alcohol and other drugs.

 - Residential environment: House Rules prohibit students under the age of 21 from being "in the presence of" alcohol.
-Campus and state policy/law prohibit all residents from using illicit drugs. - Greek environment: Recruitment and new Greek member orientation period are alcohol-free and hard alcohol (more than 30% alcohol by volume) is not permitted in residential chapter houses.
+Campus and state policy/law prohibit all residents from using illicit drugs. - Fraternity and sorority environment: Recruitment and new member orientation period for fraternities and sororities are required to be alcohol-free.
+Hard alcohol (more than 30% alcohol by volume) is not permitted in a residential chapter house at any time.
 Event Management Guidelines include prohibition of kegs and hard liquor at all events, unless provided by a licensed caterer.